Return to top

 Uncle Sam Toasted Whole Wheat Berry Flakes & Flaxseed

-Only 4 ingredients, Non-GMO, Vegan.
-This honestly would be my #1 pick but taste wise, but it’s not organic and it can be pretty bland.
-I recommend buying this and mixing it with one of the best healthy cereals above (50-50) to bring a little more flavor to your breakfast bowl!
+This cereal has only 4 ingredients and is non-GMO and vegan.
+This honestly would be my #1 pick taste-wise, but it’s not organic and it can be pretty bland.
+I recommend buying this and mixing it with one of the best healthy cereals above (50-50) to bring a little more flavor to your cereal bowl or add it to trail mix!

 Ingredients: Whole grain wheat, flaxseed, barley malt, salt